GPA

 Urban Japan packs subway lines especially dense in city centers; Tokyo alone runs many routes deep underground.
 Daily commute infrastructure that changes face by time of day — that split is where the creep starts.

 Daytime: crowds, footsteps, announcements.
 Night: the same hall goes quiet.
-Shutters down, passengers gone, distant machinery — if you live here, the moment when human presence vanishes overlaps with liminal-space photos you have seen online.
+Shutters down, passengers gone, distant machinery — for many players who commute here, the moment when human presence vanishes can overlap with liminal-space photos seen online.

-Subways also appear in news about accidents and crime.
-Essential, yet never fully comfortable.
-Dark corners, blind spots for cameras, confusing multi-line layouts — they lodge as slightly scary places.
+Subways also surface in news about accidents and crime.
+Essential, yet never fully comfortable — part of the unease comes from dark corners, blind spots for cameras, and confusing multi-line layouts.
 The game makes that latent anxiety visible through loops and penalties.

-Foreign players meet "Japanese underground" as exotic; local players watch familiar space turn wrong.
+Overseas players often encounter "Japanese underground" as something unfamiliar; domestic players watch a space they half-recognize turn wrong.
 Same assets, two layers of fear — a core strength.

 Subway as another world — ties to Japanese horror culture